anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 These installers are described in more details in :ref:`ref_arch/openstack/chapters/chapter07:\
-Operations and Life Cycle Management`.
+Operations and Life Cycle Management` section.